aficiomaquinas/wp_chariot/README.md

 In essence, this project belongs to a new generation of open source tools that, powered by technological advances such as AI, seek to return technological control to independent individuals and businesses, following the tradition of the free software movement and its vision of a more open and accessible internet for all.

-## Configuration Philosophy and Workflow

 ### Single Configuration and Idempotence

-This project is based on two fundamental engineering principles:
+This project is based on some fundamental engineering principles:

 1. **Split Configuration System**: The project operates with two complementary configuration files:
     - `config.yaml`: Contains global configuration applicable to all sites
-   - `sites.yaml`: Defines the specific configuration for each individual site

-   This approach allows managing multiple WordPress sites from a single installation of the tools, eliminating inconsistencies and facilitating adaptation to different projects.
+    - `sites.yaml`: Defines the specific configuration for each individual site This approach allows managing multiple WordPress sites from a single installation of the tools, eliminating inconsistencies and facilitating adaptation to different projects.

 2. **Idempotence**: The commands are designed to produce the same final result regardless of how many times they are executed.
 This allows automating operations without worrying about side effects or intermediate states.

-### Multiple Site Management

-The system allows operating with multiple WordPress sites from a single installation of the tools, which:

-1. **Centralizes Updates**: Maintaining a single copy of the tools allows for easy updates
-2. **Avoids Duplication**: It is not necessary to clone the project in each WordPress site
-3. **Location Flexibility**: The project can be in any location on your system, not necessarily within the DDEV directory of each site
+3. **Fail Fast**: The codebase embraces the "fail fast" philosophy:
+    - Fail explicitly when critical configuration is missing, rather than guessing or inferring values
+    - Avoid "magic" default values that may cause unexpected behaviors
+    - Maintain idempotency: same input must always produce the same output
+    - Provide clear error messages that explain why something failed and how to fix it

+This approach:
+1. **Improves Debugging**: Errors are immediately visible and diagnoses are more straightforward
+2. **Reduces Silent Failures**: No more hidden side effects or unexpected behaviors
+3. **Enforces Proper Configuration**: Users must provide required values explicitly
+4. **Makes Systems More Predictable**: Behavior is consistent and well-defined at all times

+## Configuration Philosophy and Workflow

 Each site can have its own complete and independent configuration, and is accessed through a unique alias: